 Put up pictures of you being fitter and thinner.
 Or pictures of who you’re doing this for; your parents or your partner or your children.
 Images of what you will achieve out of it; being more comfortable, more happy, more content.

 Let people know what you’re doing.
 Share your journey.
 It will inspire others and it will make you accountable for your own change.
 You can lead the revolution to prove that change is possible when you’re ready to make that change and you’re engaged with it in a meaningful way.

-These points are all going to help you leading up to New Year’s.
+These points are all going to help you leading up to December 31st and to achieve your New Year’s Resolutions.